Posted on 25 February 2026

 What are current liabilities on a balance sheet?

-On the balance sheet, current liabilities appear under the liabilities section and include short-term obligations like accounts payable, wages payable, taxes payable, and short-term loans, typically due within a year.
+On the balance sheet, current liabilities appear under liabilities and include short-term obligations such as accounts payable, wages payable, taxes payable, and short-term loans, typically due within a year.

 How to find current liabilities?

 To find current liabilities, check the liabilities section of the balance sheet.
-Add up all line items that are due within one year.
+Add up all line items due within 1 year.

 Are bonds payable current liabilities?

-No, bonds payable are usually classified as long-term liabilities unless the bond is maturing within the next 12 months, then the portion due is moved to current liabilities.
+No, bonds payable are usually classified as long-term liabilities unless the bond matures within the next 12 months; in that case, the portion due is moved to current liabilities.

 Are retained earnings current liabilities?